processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ```
 will escape FES, because there is an acceptable parameter pattern (`Number`, `Number`, `Number`, `Number`) in `line()`'s inline documentation for drawing in 2D setting.
 This also means the current version of FES doesn't check for the environmental variables such as `_renderer.isP3D`.

-* FES is only able to detect global variables overwritten when declared using `const` or `var`.
-If `let` is used, they go undetected.
+* FES is only able to detect global variables that have been overwritten if they were declared using `const` or `var`.
+If `let` is used for variable declaration, they go undetected.
 This is not currently solvable due to the way `let` instantiates variables.

 * The functionality described under **`fesErrorMonitor()`** currently only works on the web editor or if running on a local server.
 For more details see pull request [#4730](https://github.com/processing/p5.js/pull/4730).